MGensheimer/seneca-tutor/README.md

 1. Make sure your virtual environment is activated.

-2. Start the Flask development server:
+2. Start the web server:

 ```bash
 python tutor.py
 ```

 The application will be available at `http://localhost:8001`

+## Contact

+Please email me your feedback or interesting use cases/stories to michael.gensheimer@gmail.com